lammps/lammps/doc/src/bond_rheo_shell.rst

 is done by setting the bond type to 0 such that forces are no longer computed.

-An additional damping force is applied to the bonded particles.
-This forces is proportional to the difference in the normal velocity of particles using a similar construction as dissipative particle dynamics :ref:`(Groot) <Groot4>`:
+A damping force proportional to the difference in the normal velocity of particles is also applied to bonded particles:

 .. math::

    F_D = - \gamma w (\hat{r} \bullet \vec{v})

-where :math:`\gamma` is the damping strength, :math:`\hat{r}` is the radial normal vector, and :math:`\vec{v}` is the velocity difference between the two particles.
+where :math:`\gamma` is the damping strength, :math:`\hat{r}` is the displacement normal vector, and :math:`\vec{v}` is the velocity difference between the two particles.

 The following coefficients must be defined for each bond type via the